willboyle18/Genetic_Algorithm_Robots/README.md

 ## Overview

 This project implements a genetic algorithm in C++ to optimize robotic behaviors.
-It includes a straightforward genetic algorithm workflow (selection, crossover, mutation, evaluation) and a `Makefile` to compile and run.
+It includes a genetic algorithm workflow (selection, crossover, mutation, evaluation) and a `Makefile` to compile and run.

 ## Getting Started